aws404/ExtraProfessions/README.md

 ### Lumberjack
 The lumberjack manages the new lumber farm buildings, **chopping down trees** and **planting new ones** in their place or on spare **podzol** blocks.
 Its workstation is the **sawmill** block, which also adds a new way of **crafting wood products**, sometimes at a reduced material cost.
-They will also trade a variety ofs wooden products with you, depending on their surroundings.
+They will also trade a variety of wooden products with you, depending on their surroundings.
 ![Image of the Lumberjack](https://imgur.com/YMeJAVS.png)

 # Downloads